 Join us for outstanding events which increase awareness, recognize achievements, honor scholarship recipients and raise scholarship funds for Black Hawk College Foundation.

-We extend our gratitude and appreciation to Jerry and Cathy Lack, active Black Hawk College supporters, who have successfully coordinated the race efforts since 2012.
+We extend our gratitude and appreciation to Jerry & Cathy Lack, longtime Black Hawk College supporters, who have successfully coordinated the race efforts since 2012.

 We thank these generous Eagle Sponsors as well as the Birdie Sponsors, foursomes, and individual players for joining in the fun for the benefit of student-athletes.